RationAI/xopat/modules/README.md

 For the available API you can see README of plugins, but anything related to MUST DO's or plugin ID does not apply.

+The integration to the global scope, application etc. is left to the module itself.
+You should not pollute the global scope (`window`...) and follow the following:
+ - attach itself to a hierarchy of existing dependencies if you depend on them logically
+    - OSD snapshots and OSD plugins usually attach themselves to ``window.OpenSeadragon`` 'namespace'
+ - otherwise, add only few new elements to the ``window`` object (especially make sure these are visible, later modules and plugins will be included in `<script>` mode `module`)
+    - extend with helper classes your main class namespace
+    - expose only what's needed, possibly instantiate as singleton if the module should exist just once, such as annotations canvas

 ## `include.json`
 It's structure is similar but instead of `modules` here we can